jaskirat-gill/Spotify-Recommendation-Generator/README.md

 # Spotify Music Recommendation Generator

-App takes in upto 5 seed artists and upto 5 seed tracks and ouputs between 1-100 recommended tracks to listen to.
+App takes in upto 5 seed artists and upto 5 seed tracks and ouputs between 1-50 recommended tracks to listen to.
-Utilizes the Spotify API
+Utilizes the Spotify API.
+Built using React.js.

 TO BE CONTINUED
 ## Available Scripts

 In the project directory, you can run: